rstar24/lazy-file-job/README.md

 # Objective
 * I have wasted good amount of time learning system scripting
 * This is good time to put it to some real good work
-* So, Here I am making a simpel bash script that is going to make all the python file assingment for me and my friends.
+* So, Here I am making a simple python script that is going to make all the python file assingment for me and my friends.

 # About